 Looking to Visit the Dentist?

 As said, when you visit us next we’ll talk with you about what type of toothbrush will work best for you.
-As your Bloomfield Hills MI dentist, Timothy Steimel and Precision Dentistry of Bloomfield Hills want to make sure all your dental needs are met.
+As your Bloomfield Hills MI dentist, Timothy Steimel and Bloomfield Hills Dental Group of Bloomfield Hills want to make sure all your dental needs are met.
 Feel free to contact us online, request an appointment, or call us by phone at (248) 335-4427.